SharePoint/sp-dev-docs/docs/solution-guidance/modern-experience-customizations-customize-sites.md

 - Site No Crawl settings
 - Site master page settings

-## Apply a custom theme to "modern" team site
+## Apply a custom theme to a "modern" team site

 "Modern" team sites support custom themes even though you cannot upload a new gallery entry for end users.
 This can be achieved by uploading the needed assets to the site and then executing the **ApplyTheme** method.
 The following PowerShell script shows how to perform this for a "modern" team site.